breakintoprogram/cerberus/cat/README.md

 # cat bios

-BBC Basic for Cerberus currently requires a modified version of the standard BIOS to run.
+This version of the Cerberus CAT code has the following features:

-The main differences are:
+- Compatible with Cerberus 2080 and Cerberus 2100 with a compile-time switch

-- A handful of compile-time configurations at top of source code
+- A handful of compile-time configurations in config.h
 - Serial keyboard input over FTDI
-- Data upload over Serial
+- Data upload over serial
 - 50hz NMI interrupt enabled when CPU is running
-- Boots with Z80 set at 8mhz as default
+- The selected CPU and FAST mode are saved in EEPROM
 - Two-way comms between CAT and CPUs
 - Tweaks to memory map
 	- 0x0200: Outgoing mailbox flag (to CPU)